Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

-where, for a shorter notation, we have set $b_0 := c$.
+where, for a shorter notation, we have set $b_0 \coloneqq c$.
 From estimate~\eqref{ineq 3 lemma smooth} of Lemma \ref{lemma preliminare sul caso smooth} we know that all terms in this identity are integrable on $\mathbb{R}^{d}$, uniformly in time.
-Hence,
+Hence, we obtain

-The term with $\partial_{i}b_{k}$ would spoil all our efforts of proving estimates depending only on the norm of LPS class, but fortunately we may integrate by parts that term.
-This is the first key ingredient of this second half of proof of Theorem \ref{theorem a priori estimate}.
-The second key ingredient is the presence of the term $\sigma^{2}\int_{0}^{t}\int_{\mathbb{R}^{d}}\chi\vert \nabla w_{I}\vert ^{2}dxds$, ultimately coming from the passage Stratonovich to It\^o formulation plus taking expectation; this allows us to ask as little as possible on $b$ to close the estimates: we are allowed to keep first derivatives of $w_{I}$ on the right-hand-side of the previous identity, opposite to the deterministic case.
+The term with $\partial_{i}b_{k}$ would spoil all our efforts of proving estimates depending only on the LPS norm of the coefficients, but fortunately we may integrate by parts that term.
+This is the first key ingredient of this second half of the proof of Theorem~\ref{theorem a priori estimate}.
+The second key ingredient is the presence of the term $\sigma^{2}\int_{0}^{t}\int_{\mathbb{R}^{d}}\chi\vert \nabla w_{I}\vert ^{2}dxds$, ultimately coming from the passage Stratonovich to It\^o formulation plus taking expectation; this allows us to ask as little as possible on the drift~$b$ to close the estimates: we may keep first derivatives of $w_{I}$ on the right-hand-side of the previous identity, opposite to the deterministic case.

-Here we recall that $b$ and $c$ are assumed to be smooth and the sum of two smooth vector fields $b^{(1)}$ and $b^{(2)}$ (similarly for $c$).
-Since the desired estimates in Theorem~\ref{theorem a priori estimate} differ for the rough part $b^{(1)}$ and the regular (but possibly with linear growth) part $b^{(2)}$, we now split $b$ and $c$ and use integration by parts formula, in this way: when a term with $\partial_i b^{(1)}$ appears, we bring the derivative on the other terms; when we have $b^{(2)}$ multiplied by the derivative of some object, we bring the derivative on $b^{(2)}$.
-So we obtain
+Before starting with the estimates, we recall that~$b=b^{(1)}+b^{(2)}$ and $c=c^{(1)}+c^{(2)}$ are assumed to be the sum of two smooth vector fields.
+Since the desired estimates in Theorem~\ref{theorem a priori estimate} differ for the rough part $b^{(1)}$ and the regular (but possibly with linear growth) part~$b^{(2)}$, we now split~$b$ and~$c$ and use the integration by parts formula, in the following way: when a term with $\partial_i b^{(1)}$ appears, we bring the derivative on the other terms; when we have~$b^{(2)}$ multiplied by the derivative of some object, we bring the derivative on $b^{(2)}$.
+In this way we obtain

 where we have defined

 To estimate these terms we essentially use the following consequence of H\"older's inequality